owodolab/py-graspi/README.md

 The **descriptors stored in a dictionary** can be computed by calling the function descriptors(...)
 It take in values returned from generateGraph() and a input filename as the parameters:
   - graph: graph object
+  - filename: input filename used to generate graph
   - black_vertices: list of all black vertices
   - white_vertices: list of all white vertices
   - black_green: number of edges from black to interface (green vertex)